TerjeKWahl/RobotArm/Docs/APIs.md

 # APIs used for communicating between components

 The following APIs are used:
-- API for communication between PC application and Lego Technic Hub 1 (lower arm) or Lego Technic Hub 2 (shoulder)
+- API for communication between PC application and Lego Technic Hub 1 (lower arm) or Lego Technic Hub 2 (shoulder) or Arduino (gripper)
-- API for communication between PC application and Arduino (gripper)
 - API for communication between PC application and VR app

 ## API for communication between PC application and Lego Technic Hub 1 or 2, and Arduino:

-Want to keep payloads short when communication with Lego Hubs, because of Bluetooth packet limitations (source: https://github.com/pybricks/technical-info/blob/master/pybricks-ble-broadcast-observe.md).
+We want to keep payloads short when communication with Lego Hubs, because of Bluetooth packet limitations (source: https://github.com/pybricks/technical-info/blob/master/pybricks-ble-broadcast-observe.md).
 Because of this, a proprietary binary communication protocol is used.
 Angles are in degrees.

 Request message from PC to Lego Technic Hub 1 or 2 or Arduino (the same data is sent to all):

 1. Prefix "T"
 2. Prefix "W"
 3. API version, 1
 4.  int8, requested movement mode:
     - 1 = move all joints as fast as possible
     - 2 = synchronize joints to arrive at the destination simultaneously
     - 3 = calibration mode
     - 4 = return to standard/zero angles, and exit
 5.  int8, desired angle for gripper
 6.  int8, desired angle for wrist
 7.  int8, desired angle for underarm
 8.  int8, desired angle for elbow